hardcodes/openconnect-pulse-gui-cookie/README.md

 This script provides a browser login through a WebKitGTK2 window.
 The authentication cookie is printed to the console so that it can be used to call [OpenConnect](https://www.infradead.org/openconnect/) with parameter `--cookie=<AUTH-COOKIE>` afterwards.
 This allows OpenConnect to be compatible with web-based authentication mechanisms, such as SAML.

 In contrast to the original project the browser can run as regular user account.
 Only `openconnect` has to called with `sudo` as user `root` to be able to add the tunneling network device.
-If `openconnect` is started with parameter `--setuid=${USER}` it will drop the root privileges to your user account.
+If `openconnect` is started with parameter `--setuid=${USER}` it will drop the root privileges to your user account after the connection has been established.

 ## Requirements